vasilakisfil/Introspected-REST/README.md

 The API designer should **first** investigate and embrace the use of MicroTypes, RFCs and specs that are already defined, instead of creating her own custom, unpublished spec.
-The reason for this suggestion is that creating a new spec is difficult and usually such specs are used only for domain-specific APIs that were created for and live as long as this API is used, usually a couple of years.
+The reason for this suggestion is that creating a new spec is difficult and usually such custom specs are used only for domain-specific APIs that were created for and live as long as this API is used.
 Instead, by trying to adapt published, battle-tested, RFC-community-reviewed specs assures the API designer in terms of **compatibility, adoptability, clarity** and possibly implementation, for both ends of the communication.